yetanotherbhai/target.en/help/c_experiences/c_vec_selectors.md

    ` eq` tells the index there's an element that has "tagName=UL" and the first class is ` navigation`.
 Therefore, ` index` is 0.
 See the [ Selectors ](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/Selectors) article in MDN for more information.

-1. If an element does not contain a class, Target uses ` tagName` for the element and traverses up the parent element until either the ` &amp;lt;HTML&amp;gt;` element or an element with an id is found.
+1. If an element does not contain a class, Target uses ` tagName` for the element and traverses up the parent element until either the ` <HTML>` element or an element with an id is found.
 For example:

    ```